MelliMoe/mellimoe.github.io/pages/_menu/about.md

 Shelby "Moe" Moen is a digital marketer + artist living and working in Seattle.
 Originally from Denver, she earned a BA in Communications from the University of Colorado, and later an MA in Digital Marketing and Design from Regis University, graduating with honors.

-She loves 90s music, mahou shoujo, scary movies, and her cat Ichabod, who supervises all of her projects with a scrupulous eye.
+She loves 90s music, mahou shoujo, Pokémon, scary movies, and her cat Ichabod, who supervises all of her projects with a scrupulous eye.